DaveSkender/Stock.Indicators/README.md

 ## Patronage

 If you or your organization use any of my projects or like what I’m doing, please add a :star: on the [GitHub Repo](https://github.com/DaveSkender/Stock.Indicators) as a token of appreciation.
 If you want to buy me a beer or are interest in ongoing support as a patron: [:heart: sponsor this project](https://github.com/sponsors/DaveSkender).

-Your encouragement helps to motivate continued maintainenance and evolution of all of my open-source projects, and to inspire new ones.
+Your encouragement helps to motivate continued maintenance and evolution of all of my open-source projects, and to inspire new ones.
 Thank you for your support!

 ## Contact us